twilight-wizard/nixmentors/Lab3-NFS/Lab3.md

 Lets add share1 to be mounted on startup.
 We shouldnt mount this on /mnt because it should be left for more dynamic mounts.

-Create a directory any of the nfsclients for /data/share1 to me mounted to
+Create a directory any of the nfsclient1 for /data/share1 to me mounted to
 ```shell
 $ sudo mkdir /datashare
 ```